Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Net Promoter Score changes in Indian community segment

-- Share of voice during Diwali season vs. competitors
+- Share of voice during Deepvali season vs. competitors

 Post-Campaign Analysis and Future Planning